Tommydreamer57/cell/README.md

         - click on own message to edit
  - Sockets?

+NEXT TIME:

+Add default style to search (top-right) input - or remove (Modals includes top left dropdown)
+Add buttons to all modals
+Add toggle off on Esc and Click off to all modals
+Add gray div behind all modals
+Debug auto scroll to bottom on messages

 For now, just take on anything in the list below.
 Let the channel know which feature you are taking and which files you will be in to avoid merge conflicts

  - Little things to touch up: